Jerry: I'm Jerry.

 - Red vs. Blue:

 - At first, Lopez is just a voiceless mechanic character.
 Towards the end of the first season, Sarge reveals that Lopez is a robot and that he had ordered a voice chip that would allow full speech.
 Sarge decides not to ground himself before installing it and static electricity breaks the chip.
-For the rest of the series, Lopez can speak, but only in poorly translated Spanish (Except for one PSA where he speaks French).
+For the rest of the series, Lopez can speak, but only in poorly translated Spanish (except for one PSA where he speaks French, one episode of Family Shatters where he speaks Latin, and one episode in Singularity where it's shown that Lopez's worst nightmare is being both human and capable of speaking English).

 - The Meta speaks entirely in low growls and snarls.
 In the prequel sections of Season 9, he speaks on extremely rare occasions... and promptly gets shot in the throat, leading to his later speechless behavior.
 This makes it a bit of an Inversion.